 The Committee to Protect Journalists is an independent, nonprofit organization that promotes press freedom worldwide.
-We defend the right of journalists to report the news without fear of reprisal.
+We defend the right of journalists to report the news safely and without fear of reprisal.

 Every year, hundreds of journalists are attacked, imprisoned, or killed.
 For more than 30 years, CPJ has been there to defend them and fight for press freedom.